henrywoo/FE2509/presentation for Rlab 9.md

 <img src="http://www.rmi.nus.edu.sg/_images/rmilogo_27June2013.jpg" class="imgCenter" border=0/>

-Problem Set 1
+Problem Set 1 - Cointegration Analysis of Midcap Prices
 ========================================================
-css: file://C:/_gdrive/NUS/FE5209-financial ecometrics/_src/rlab9.css
+source: presentation1.R

 > The data set midcapD.ts in the fEcofin package has daily returns on 20 midcap stocks in columns 2-21.
 Columns 1 and 22 contain the date and market returns, respectively.
 In this section, we will use returns on the first 10 stocks.
 To find the stock prices from the returns, we use the relationship $P_t = P_0 * exp(r_1 + ...+ r_t)$ where $P_t$ and $r_t$ are the price and log return at time t.
 The returns will be used as approximations to the log returns.
-The prices at time 0 are unknown, so we will use P_0 = 1 for each stock.
+The prices at time 0 are unknown, so we will use $P_0 = 1$ for each stock.
 This means that the price series we use will be off by multiplicative factors.
 This does not affect the number of cointegration vectors.
 If we find that there are cointegration relationships, then it would be necessary to get the price data to investigate trading strategies.
 Johansen's cointegration analysis will be applied to the prices with the ca.jo function in the urca package.

 <img src="http://upload.wikimedia.org/wikipedia/en/thumb/0/0d/Simpsons_FamilyPicture.png/375px-Simpsons_FamilyPicture.png" class="imgRight" border=0 width=20%/>